13 fun (not awkward) virtual icebreakers for your hybrid meetings

 In our emerging hybrid workforce, communication is even more crucial.
 It’s too easy for those in the room to dominate hybrid meetings, leaving remote employees feeling left out.
 Icebreakers help set the tone for a more equitable meeting experience — and who wouldn’t want that?

-Try these 13 virtual icebreakers to get your hybrid teams talking – in 5 minutes or less.
-Just make sure you have the right meeting room technology products, including a UC&C platform that includes breakout rooms and an audio setup with full-room coverage (here’s how we can help).
+Try these 13 virtual icebreakers to get your hybrid teams talking — in 5 minutes or less.
+Just make sure you have the right meeting room technology products, including a UC&C platform with breakout rooms and an audio setup with full-room coverage (here’s how we can help).

 1. Would you rather?